INF554Fall17/a7-i2i/README.md

 6. **What are you telling with your visualization?
 What is the story?**

-   It is a real threat like earthquake or tsunami but less educate to people.
-It will impact to everyone.
-We are trying to make our visualization easy to read and use for everyone.
+   Business cycle is a real threat like earthquake or tsunami but less educating to people.
+It impacts to everyone and destroied most of your wealth assets.
+We are trying to make our visualization impactful but easy read and use for everyone.

 7. **How do you plan to use interactive visuals?**